Do you know how much money you have in stocks right now? Have you been thinking of making your first stock investment?

 Another smart move to make when managing your portfolio is to diversify.
 You don’t want to put all of your money in one industry, or worse, one company.
 You want to spread out your assets a bit instead.

-This way, if something happens to affect oil stocks you can still count on your real estate or small startup stocks to support your earnings.
+This way, if something happens to affect oil stocks you can still count on your real estate or stocks to support your earnings.
 It’s rare for a lot of markets to be hit with downward trends at once.
 But, it only takes one big shift to ruin your portfolio if you have a bunch of similar stocks.

 3. Minimize Your Costs